 In conclusion, Untappd is not a bad thing.
 It has connected over three million beer drinkers across the planet and given them a platform to communicate with one another about their favorite adult beverage.
 The medium itself has transformed the beer world, but the culture that has stemmed from it is one that can cripple the way beer is enjoyed.
 That can change by silencing our phones and enjoying the events, the beers, and the people that can truly impact our experiences.

 In short: Have experiences.
 Make memories.
 Live life.
-Drink some damn good beer while you do it.
+And drink some damn good beer while you do it.
 Always focus on the people and surroundings in front of you and check your beers in later.